 When I put together my side hustle program, I interviewed Melanie Yost, a former psychotherapist who’s now a performance coach.
 She helps business owners grow their business by helping them overcome blocks and resistance.
 She also runs a horse-based personal development program, which I attended a few years ago and recommend highly.

 One of Melanie’s favorite questions is, “What’s your story?”

-For instance, someone says, “I never seem to get past the first meeting.”
+For instance, someone says, “I never seem to get past the first meeting with a client.”
 Melanie says, “That’s your story.”

 When writing copy it’s also critical to understand the story your prospect tells himself or herself.

-If you’re marketing to this prospect, your job is to recognize that this story creates an objection to buying your program.
-If indeed your program helps mostly college graduates, you’d need to present the facts honestly.
-But if you’ve had many clients who were college dropouts, and you know this belief is holding back your prospect, you can address the belief directly.
+Now she’s got a solid objection to buying your program If indeed your program helps mostly college graduates, you’d need to present the facts honestly.
+But if you’ve had many clients who were college dropouts, and you know this belief is holding them back, you can address the belief directly.